-Percentage Action Taken 25% of the course hours missed Attendance warning letter sent 40% of the course hours missed Withdrawn from the course 40% of the total hours for all courses in a term Dismissed from program
+Percentage Action Taken 25% of the course hours missed Attendance warning letter sent 40% of the course hours missed Withdrawn from the course

 Additional Requirements for Veteran Students

 The Veterans Administration (VA) requires that students receiving funds based on their enrollment in school complete their course of studies in the standard length of the program.
 In order to meet this requirement, students must attend class on a regular basis.
 The VA requires that it be notified when a veteran student receives any type of probation or warning related to failure to attend.
 Such notification may result in the termination of veteran benefits.
 All attendance warnings or dismissals of students funded through the VA shall be reported to the VA by the certifying official for the school.